grimzy/laravel-mysql-spatial/README.md

 - `1.x.x`: MySQL 5.6 (also supports MySQL 5.5 but not all spatial analysis functions)
 - `2.x.x`: MySQL 5.7 and 8.0

+This package also works with MariaDB.
+Please refer to the [MySQL/MariaDB Spatial Support Matrix](https://mariadb.com/kb/en/library/mysqlmariadb-spatial-support-matrix/) for compatibility.

 [TOC]

 ## Installation